CELEBRATING 30 YEARS OF EXCELLENCE

 Tick-borne encephalitis (TBE) is a viral infection that is on the rise.

-The disease causes a severe infection of the central nervous system, including the brain and spinal cord, which can lead to complications such as meningitis.
+The disease causes a severe infection of the central nervous system, including the brain and spinal cord, which can lead to complications and lasting neurological damage and disability.
 Although rare, it is potentially life-threatening.
 There is no specific treatment available for TBE and the best way to protect yourself is through vaccination.

 Those travelling to countries at risk of TBE should consider vaccination.